-Even the industrial composters do not want them.
+Even the industrial composters do not want ”compostable” plastics.

 In January 2020, the industrial composters of Oregon gave 9 reasons why they did not want it

-Many areas do not have industrial composting plants, and the Welsh Government has refused to invest in them. https://www.bbc.co.uk/news/uk-wales-47238220 Plant-based compostable plastics are going to landfill rather than recycling because almost all Welsh councils are unable to deal with them.
+Many areas do not have industrial composting plants, and the Welsh Government has refused to invest in them. https://www.bbc.co.uk/news/uk-wales-47238220 Plant-based compostable plastics are going to landfill rather than recycling because so many local authorities are unable to deal with them.